bemble/generator-ping/README.md

 ### Create a new component

+Components are created in the `src/components` folder.
+This generator also bootstraps `karma` and `protractor` tests.

 ```sh
 yo ping:component
 ```

 ### Create a new page

-A page is a component with its route configured in application `src/app.ts`
+A page is a component, prefixed with `Page`, with its route configured in the application (`src/app.ts`).

 ```sh
 yo ping:page
 ```

-### Create a new angular service
+### Create a new AngularJs service

 ```sh
 yo ping:service